ChaoLi977/SegMitos_mitosis_detection/concentric label/README.md

 d.
 Run PosOrNeg.m

 For generating the list of all positive patches.
-Since we will make more augmentation for positive patch to balance the data.
+Since we will make more augmentation for positive patches to balance the data.

 e.
 Run augmentData.m

 For performing data augmentation on histopathology patches.
+These augmented patches are used for training the SegMitos model.

 f.
 Run augmentData_gt.m

 For performing data augmentation on label image patches.
+These augmented label patches are used for training the SegMitos model.

+g.
+Run csv2mat.m

+For converting the .csv format ground truth to .mat format ground truth.
+Since we use the .mat format ground truth when calculating the F-value of detection results.